TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **async**: Allows the file to be loaded asynchronously.

-         **crossorigin**: Allows to set the crossorigin attribute in script tags.
+         **crossorigin**: Allows to set the cross-origin attribute in script tags.
-         Is automatically set to `anonymous` for external JavaScript files if an :typoscript:`.integrity` is set.
+         It is automatically set to `anonymous` for external JavaScript files if an :typoscript:`.integrity` is set.

          **defer** Allows to set the HTML5 attribute :html:`defer`.